AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # torch.Size([1, 1, 4, 4])  batch size, nb head, nb elem set, nb elem set
 ```

 If you hover the mouse over all the attention map elements, all of them have an attention value that is positive.
-This means there are no illegal connections for the output representation's computation.
+This means there are no illegal connections for the output representation computation.

 {{< load-plotly >}}

 {{< plotly json="/files/plotly/masking-rl/attention_without_mask.json" height="450px" >}}

-*Figure 7 : Attention card **without** mask*
+*Figure 7 : Attention map **without** mask*

-Figure 4 shows that the panda sees all other objects except for the scorpion.
-We will provide the observation and the **mask** to exclude the panda :panda:, the scorpion :scorpion:, the watermelon :watermelon:, and the dragon :dragon: in the attention computation.
+In *figure 4* the panda :panda: sees all the other objects except the scorpion :scorpion:.
+We will provide the observation and the **mask** to exclude the scorpion :scorpion: from the attention computation for the panda :panda:, the watermelon :watermelon: and the dragon :dragon:.
 ```python
 # Self attention with mask
 output_with_mask, attention_map_with_mask = module(observation, mask)